Preliminary: Arithmetic Coding

 \[\mathrm{len}(\mathrm{\bf x})_2 ~\ge -\log_2P(\mathrm{\bf x})\]

-This lower-bound on the length of an encoding is precisely the definition the information of an event \(x\) with probability \(P(x)\):
+We find that this lower-bound on the length of an encoding is precisely the definition the information of an event \(x\) with probability \(P(x)\):

 \[I(x) = -\log P(x)\]